Police: Everett man arrested after injured dog is found coughing up blood

 EVERETT, Mass.
 (WHDH) – An Everett man is facing animal cruelty charges after police said officers witnessed him dragging his dog down a driveway on Friday.

-Kathy Tarlowski said she called the police after hearing the sound of someone beating a dog early Friday morning.
+A neighbor said she called the police after hearing the sound of someone beating a dog early Friday morning.

 “It’s heartbreaking.
 I just can’t fathom how somebody could do this.
-That poor dog was suffering for quite a long time,” said Tarlowski.
+That poor dog was suffering for quite a long time,” the neighbor said.
 She said she took her dog outside with her to confront her neighbor, 22-year-old Mark Hurd.

 “I asked if the dog was OK.
 And he told me he’s fine.
 And I said, he doesn’t seem to be fine.
-And he said my dog is fine.
-And I was afraid also and I turned and called the police,” said Tarlowski.
+And he said ‘my dog is fine.’
+And I was afraid also and I turned and called the police,” the neighbor said.

 Police said when officers arrived, they found Hurd dragging the dog on the driveway.
 Police said the dog was in critical condition and its left leg was injured.
 They said the dog was also coughing up blood.